BrennerLittle/OKStateVGDCProject/README.md

 # OKStateVGDCProject
  OKState VGDC Project 2023-2024
-// read me contains important informaton about game that is vital to it running successfully.
+// read me contains important information about game that is vital to it running successfully.